hogeschool/SAD_minor/Possible Books for Minor.md

 When asking Stefan:
 That sounds interesting.
 However, I  have no good pen testing books to propose...
 I still believe that "hands-on" and CTF are best trainings...

+Asking Stefan (Stefan.Lueders@cern.ch):

+ARNE

+Currently we’re working on setting up a Security Lab minor (half a year of courses).
+One of the three project will be a black box security evaluation.
+For this we’re looking at giving the students the option of doing the CERN WhiteHat Challenge.
+This would be the third of three projects, before which the students are given an intensive 4 week introduction into all the security aspects.

+At the moment I’m looking for relevant reading materials.
+Do you have any favourite books related to (network) security evaluation that you would recommend for students?

+STEFAN

+That sounds interesting.
+However, I  have no good pen testing books to propose...
+I still believe that "hands-on" and CTF are best trainings...

+ARNE

+That’s certainly the plan :)  In the first project we will most likely have teams of students play a war game, with some Raspberry Pi’s on an offline network, with teams both playing the red and blue sides.

+For the second project, we’re looking a having the students do a code audit of open source applications.
+Background reading for student who will want to know more will most likely be The Art of Software Security Assessment: Identifying and Preventing Software Vulnerabilities (http://www.amazon.com/The-Software-Security-Assessment-Vulnerabilities/dp/0321444426).
+Some preliminary ideas for students who want to do some background reading on pentesting are: Network Security Assessment (http://shop.oreilly.com/product/0636920034490.do) and the Web Application Hacker’s Handbook (http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118026470.html).

+Regarding CTFs: in the beginning these may be at too high a level for students, so we’re still looking for an interesting collection of hands-on exercises for computer security, network security, and security management.
+For cryptography we’ll most likely go with the Matasano Crypto Challenges (http://cryptopals.com), so students get to break things like RSA and improper implementations of AES :)